 On Sunday, March 24 at 3:00pm in the afternoon the band High Drive will perform a concert anchored in Celtic music, with some enticing diversions into folk songs, gospel, and original fiddle tunes at the Nelson Town Hall.
-Admission is $18/$15(seniors, students, or in advance).
+Admission is $18/$15(Sr/Jr).

 The band is a result of fiddler Bonnie Bewick and pianist Gordon Peery meeting at Maine Fiddle Camp.
 After playing a single set of Scottish tunes together they knew they wanted to have the opportunity to play a full concert, exploiting their broad and diverse musical experiences.
 Filling out the band is bassist Larry Wolfe.